Pyromania (album): Release

 With its melodic hooks and heavy MTV exposure, Pyromania became a massive success, and was a major catalyst for the 1980s pop-metal movement.
 The album sold six million copies in the US in its original release (about 100,000 copies per week for much of the year).
 It has since sold over ten million there and been certified diamond.
 In 1989, it was re-released by audio fidelity company Mobile Fidelity Sound Labs as part of their Ultradisc series.

+After being released in January 1983, it became the first glam metal album to reach top ten in the Billboard charts on March 12, later it peaked at number two on May 14, then staying in the top ten albums until it dropped to eleventh place on November 26, eventually falling off the Billboard 200 chart after 123 weeks.

 "Photograph", "Rock of Ages" and "Foolin'" became top 40 singles on the Billboard Hot 100 in the US, with "Photograph" peaking at No. 13 and "Rock of Ages" at No. 16.
 "Photograph" (6 weeks) and "Rock of Ages" (1 week) both topped the Billboard Top Rock Tracks while "Foolin'" and "Too Late for Love" made the Top 10.
 "Comin' Under Fire", "Billy's Got a Gun" and "Action!
 Not Words" made the top 40 of the Top Rock Tracks chart.

 In Canada, "Rock of Ages" charted highest at No. 24, while "Photograph" and "Foolin'" reached No. 32 and No. 39, respectively.
 At CHUM-AM in Toronto, one of Canada's largest audience Top 40 stations at the time, "Rock of Ages" never reached its Top 30 countdown; whereas 70 km away in Hamilton, at the CKOC-AM Top 40 radio station, it peaked at No. 2.
 It also topped the chart at many album-oriented rock stations such as Q107 in Toronto.
 "Rock of Ages" also charted the highest in the UK at No. 41 compared to No. 66 for "Photograph".